crownstone/bluenet/docs/CHOICES.md

 Unfortunately, the SAADC has a [bug](https://devzone.nordicsemi.com/question/97728/saadc-scan-mode-sample-order-is-not-always-consistent/): sometimes the values of the two pins swap places in the buffer.
 This seems to happen mostly when the softdevice is busy (for example when connecting to the crownstone).
 There is a workaround for old chips where the multiple pin sampling didn't work: it simply triggers an interrupt every sample, and the input pin gets switched there.
 This results in less stable sampling timing, but at least we know which value belongs to which pin.

+#### Zero crossing detection

+The SAADC also has the option to fire a limit interrupt when the sampled value goes below the lower threshold or above the upper threshold.
+We start with the upper threshold at zero, and the lower threshold at the minimum.
+At the limit interrupt the lower threshold is set at zero, and the upper at the maximum, this way we get an interrupt at zero crossings.

+Since we don't know the exact zero, we only use the upward zero crossings, so that at least the time between the zero crossings is stable.

+Since the ADC is not constantly sampling, we sometimes get an interrupt before a zero crossing.
+In order to overcome this problem, we check if the previous upward zero crossing was about 20ms ago.

 ### Dimming

 In order to support most LED lights, and to elongate the lifetime of incandescent lamps, the dimmer is implemented as trailing edge PWM.
 This means the IGBTs should turn on at the zero crossing of the voltage (and turn off somewhere half-way the cycle).